meta-web/meta-web/pages/01_Manifesto/03_Solution.md

 ### META API

-Goal of the generic META API protocol is to define universal and common way how to describe web services and how to communicate between them thus providing an effective tool of integration and to avoid babylonian problem.
+Goal of the generic META API protocol is to define universal and common way how to describe web services and how to communicate between them thus providing an effective tool of integration and to avoid Babylonian problem.

 META API consists of: